finbourne/lusid-sdk-java/sdk/docs/AborApi.md

 <a id="getJELines"></a>
 # **getJELines**
-> VersionedResourceListOfJELines getJELines(scope, code, jeLinesQueryParameters, asAt, limit, page)
+> VersionedResourceListOfJournalEntryLine getJELines(scope, code, jeLinesQueryParameters, asAt, limit, page)

-[EXPERIMENTAL] GetJELines: Get the JELines for the given Abor.
+[DEPRECATED] GetJELines: DEPRECATED: please use GetJournalEntryLines instead.
+Get the JELines for the given Abor.

+DEPRECATED: please use GetJournalEntryLines instead.
 Gets the JELines for the given Abor                The JE Lines have been generated from transactions and translated via posting rules

 ### Example
 ```java